-Clayton Surname Genealogy
+Clayton Surname Meaning

 Lancashire has the largest number of these place-names – Clayton Vale near Manchester, Clayton-le-Dale near Blackburn, Clayton-le-Moors near Accrington, and Clayton-le-Woods near Chorley.

 The root is the Old English clorg-tun, meaning “settlement on the clay.”
 The earliest spelling, as Claitone and Claitune, was in the Domesday Book of 1086.
 The surname appeared in its present form in the Lancashire pipe rolls of 1263.

-Clayton Resources on
+Clayton Surname Resources on The Internet

 - The Clayton Immigrants